apify/apify-docs/sources/platform/storage/key_value_store.md

 You can invite other Apify users to view or modify your key-value stores with the [access rights](../collaboration/index.md) system.
 See the [full list of permissions](../collaboration/list_of_permissions.md).

+>Note: Key-value stores can be used concurrently by multiple Actors.
+This means that multiple Actors or tasks running at the same time can **write** data to a single dataset or key-value store.
+The same applies for reading data – multiple runs can **read** data from datasets and key-value stores concurrently.

 ### Sharing key-value stores between runs

 You can access a key-value store from any [Actor](../actors/index.mdx) or [task](../actors/running/tasks.md) run as long as you know its **name** or **ID**.